Strengthening online safety for young people in the Pacific

 This project supports Australia’s objective to promote and protect human rights online.
 It equips young people, their parents, and their community, with the knowledge and skills to promote youth-led and gender-responsive approaches to online safety that respects and promotes the rights of children and young people in the Pacific.

-The project is part of the Cyber Cooperation Program
+The project is part of the Cyber and Critical Tech Cooperation Program.

 The Cybil project repository is being continuously updated, and the information it contains is either publicly available, or consent for publication was given by the owner.
 Please contact the portal manager with any additional information or corrections.
 Whilst every reasonable effort is made to keep the content of this inventory accurate and up to date, no warranty or representation of any kind, express or implied, is made in relation to the accuracy, completeness or adequacy of the information contained in these pages.